A Long Day's Dying: Composition

 Buechner has meditated at length in several of his autobiographical works on the origins of his first novel, which was published when he was 23.
 In his fourth and final memoir, titled The Eyes of the Heart (1999), he reflects on his friendship with the poet, James Merrill, and the summer that they spent together during which the novel was finished.
-Having graduated late from Princeton due to an 'undistinguished hitch in the army', in 1948 Buechner turned down a position at the Hun School in Princeton in order to spend the summer writing with Merrill, in a cottage on Georgetown Island off the coast of Bath, Maine.
+Having graduated late from Princeton due to an 'undistinguished hitch in the army', in 1948 Buechner turned down a position at the Hun School in Princeton to spend the summer writing with Merrill, in a cottage on Georgetown Island off the coast of Bath, Maine.
 Concerning the writing process, the author remembers:We wrote in the morning, Jimmy in one room and I in another, to the constant accompaniment of old 78-rpm records, which we took turns loading onto the portable phonograph--Stravinsky's Petrouchka, Mozart's violin and harpsichord sonatas adapted by Vronsky and Babin, if I have their names right after all these years, Satie's Gymnopedies, and the Lieutenant Kije suite of Prokofiev, to name only the few.

 Themes

 Maroo's pronouncement over the characters from her deathbed, that ‘everything will now be different’, gestures powerfully to the themes that run through the novel.
 Dense with atmosphere and peopled with richly complex characters, Buechner's first novel emerges from the modernist tradition.
 It is an intricate and elegantly written tale in which, in the words of critic Dale Brown, there are ‘no moral dictates, no decisive understanding between people, only a blind, dimly motivated action, producing consequences that follow like the falling of randomly arranged dominoes’.
 In his thematic summary of the novel, Brown writes: ‘One could argue that Buechner writes his first novel with an outline of the tenets of literary modernism tacked on the wall above the typewriter’.
 These tenets, he writes, include ‘an emphasis on interior consciousness, a recognition of the alienation of human beings from one another, and the positioning of incompleteness as the common lot of humanity’.
 As such, the characters suffer from the effects of individualism, leading to listlessness, ennui, and an inability to communicate.
-To these themes, Brown adds ‘such emphatically modern preoccupations as’:[T]he carelessness of the upper class, the problem of trying to get beyond the limitations of one’s own consciousness, the inevitable doom that hangs over our every attempt at connection with others, and the devastation wrought by the manipulations of one character in the life of another.
+To these themes, Brown adds ‘such emphatically modern preoccupations as’:[T]he carelessness of the upper class, the problem of trying to get beyond the limitations of one's own consciousness, the inevitable doom that hangs over our every attempt at connection with others, and the devastation wrought by the manipulations of one character in the life of another.